myniqx/i18n-help/readme.md

 # i18n-help

-A command-line tool to help manage multiple common.json files for internationalization (i18n) purposes.
+A command-line tool to help manage multiple common.json files for internationalization (i18n) and intl purposes.

 ## Installation

 You can install i18n-help using npm or yarn: